msolal/MT-MLforACI/README.md

 My work is based on the following paper: [Scalable Sensitivity and Uncertainty Analyses for Causal-Effect Estimates of Continuous-Valued Interventions](https://arxiv.org/abs/2204.10022).

+It is the basis for the paper: [Using uncertainty-aware machine learning models to study aerosol-cloud interactions](https://arxiv.org/abs/2301.11921).

 The original code base can be found here: [overcast](https://github.com/anndvision/overcast).

 ## Installation